Table of Contents

 For human, we collected all genes corresponding to SNPs associated with human diseases and traits in the NHGRI GWAS catalog (www.genome.gov/gwastudies) and dbGaP (http://www.ncbi.nlm.nih.gov/gap) and compared them with the list of genes with SNPs in miRNA target site in our PolymiRTS database.

 This table displays all genes that contain SNPs in predicted miRNA target sites.
 It can be filtered to select only genes that contain target sites with specific functional classes or gene symbols that start with certain characters.
 Clicking on the RefSeq ID provides a table with specific details of the SNPs in the miRNA target sites as well as regulation of the gene by cis-eQTLs associations with complex traits.
-This table can be filtered based on conservation, functional class, and experimental support.
+This table can also be filtered based on conservation, functional class, and experimental support.
 See the "Column Label Definitions" section for further description of these categories.

-2. SNPs in miRNA seeds
+4. SNPs and INDELs in miRNA seeds

 This table displays all genes in the PolymiRTS database that also have been associated with human diseases or traits in GWAS studies.